 - Reinstate Rev. Nelson Rabell-González as pastor and mission developer of Misión Latina Luterana.

 - Issue a public apology to the congregation and the Hispanic community at large as well as to Rev. Nelson Rabell-González.

 - Conduct a full, independent investigation of the charges against Rev. Nelson Rabell-González as well as the actions of the Sierra Pacific Synod.

-The Rev. Dr. Leah D. Schade is the Associate Professor of Preaching and Worship at Lexington Theological Seminary in Kentucky and ordained in the ELCA.
-Dr. Schade does not speak for LTS or the ELCA; her opinions are her own.
+The Rev. Dr. Leah D. Schade is ordained in the ELCA.
+She does not speak for the ELCA; her opinions are her own.
 She is the author of Preaching in the Purple Zone: Ministry in the Red-Blue Divide (Rowman & Littlefield, 2019) and Creation-Crisis Preaching: Ecology, Theology, and the Pulpit (Chalice Press, 2015).
 She is the co-editor of Rooted and Rising: Voices of Courage in a Time of Climate Crisis (Rowman & Littlefield, 2019).
 Her latest book, co-written with Jerry Sumney is Apocalypse When?: A Guide to Interpreting and Preaching Apocalyptic Texts (Wipf & Stock, 2020).